Search Programs

 - Pass prerequisite classes in high school (four years).
 To gain admittance to an accredited program in Pennsylvania, aspiring vet techs typically must have taken algebra I/II, biology, and chemistry.
 Some programs also recommend classes in physics, calculus, or statistics to enhance a student’s candidacy.

 - Take the Veterinary Technician National Exam (VTNE).
-To be eligible in this state, one must have passed the Veterinary Technician National Exam.
+To be eligible in this state, one must be a graduate of a veterinary technology program accredited by American Veterinary Medical Association (AVMA).

 - Become certified with the Pennsylvania State Board of Veterinary Medicine (a few weeks).
 To become a certified vet tech (CVT) in this state, these prospective healthcare professionals must get credentialed.
 There is no special state test or jurisprudence exam in Pennsylvania, but students must complete an application and send their VTNE exam scores.
 Those licensed in other states can apply for a vet tech certification endorsement with a letter of good standing from their current licensing entity.